trZone/auto_miner/README.md

 # auto_miner

 **Put all files in the same folder before editing or using them**
+_NOTE: none of the folders can have spaces in their names_

 **You need to edit CHECK+MINE.bat, check.vbs, CHECK_CARDS.bat, and MINING_CONFIG.txt onces CHECK+MINE.bat creates it**